LalitMohanJoshi/docker/README.md

 This repository contain node application deployed through Docker in vm instance.
 It contain all the necessary package to run docker app in docker environment.
+We have added docker compose to run multiple docker image using config file.

 ## Installation